 The spiritual development of pupils is of the utmost importance and the reason for the school’s existence.
 All pupils receive two and a half hours of Religious Education each week and the subject is taught in accordance with the Articles of Government following the Liverpool Archdiocesan syllabus.

-All the pupils take the following subjects to examination level: Religious Education, English, Mathematics, Science, ICT, Physical Education.
-Through our options process, pupils can choose to study three additional subjects from the following: Art, Ceramics, Drama, Music, History, Geography, French, German/Spanish (alternate years), Product Design, Food & Nutrition, ICT GCSE and Environmental & Land Based Science.
+All the pupils study the following subjects to examination level: Religious Education, English Language, English Literature, Mathematics and Combined Science (2 GCSEs).
+Through our options process, pupils can choose to study three additional subjects from the following: Art & Design, Computer Science, Creative iMedia (non-GCSE), Drama, Food & Nutrition, French, German/Spanish (alternate years), Geography, History, Music, Physical Education GCSE, Product Design, Separate Sciences (Higher tier only).

 A small number of carefully selected pupils may pursue a more vocational route via a very successful alternative curriculum.
 This involves local college courses, work placements and a reduced academic curriculum based on the core subjects.

 Aspects of the spiritual, moral and social areas of sex education are considered within Religious Education at appropriate levels.
 Issues relating to health, biology and emotional well-being are also covered in Science.
 Sex and Relationships Education is also a key part of the complementary programme.

 Our Special Educational Needs and Disability Co-Ordinator (SENDco) liaises closely with our primary feeder schools and acquires information on all children who have been identified as having a Special Educational Need or Disability.
 In their first term at Holy Cross they will undergo diagnostic assessment to give a clearer picture of the support required.
 Most will be placed in smaller group situations where they will receive more teacher contact.
 Parents are kept informed of progress and invited to Review Meetings at least once a year.